serendeepia/playbook/_docs/02_01_hiring.md

     4. Screen the candidate by the actitude.
     5. Ask about salary expectations.
 7. Basic online questionary:
     1. 5 or less basic question the candidate should know about the future tasks.
-Answers shoudl be short, less than 200 words.
+Answers should be short, less than 200 words.
     2. 2-3 questions about their interest/actitude in the job every day.
 8. _Optional_: Take-Home project.
 The candidates have one or two weeks to complete the project and send the results by email.
 9. Videconference with the future team of the candidate: